The Church of Jesus Christ of Latter-day Saints in Sri Lanka: Colombo Sri Lanka District

 All congregations in a district are considered a branch regardless of size and participation.

 Missions

 The country was within the boundaries of the church's Singapore Mission until 1 November 2007, at which time it came under the direction of the India Bangalore Mission at the same time the India New Delhi Mission was formed.

 Temples

-As of February 2023, the country lies within the Hong Kong China Temple District.
+Sri Lanka was part of the Hong Kong China Temple district until the completion of the Bangkok Thailand Temple in 2023.
 It is anticipated that it will be encompassed within the Bengaluru India Temple district once that temple is completed.